tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Acknowledgments

+We would like to thank
+Achim Kraus,
+Hanno Becker,
+Hanno Böck,
+Manuel Pegourie-Gonnard,
+Mohit Sahni and
+Rich Salz
-We would like to thank Achim Kraus, Hanno Becker and Manuel Pegourie-Gonnard for their input to this document.
+for their input to this document.

 --- back